brewdo/brewdo/README.md

 -   `mkdirs`: sets up the log and home directories.
 Like `adduser`, this is for step-by-step install troubleshooting.

+-   `mklogdir`: like `mkdirs`, but sets up the log directory only.

 -   `clone`: clones Homebrew into the home directory.
 Same idea as the other troubleshooting commands.

--   `migrate`/`unmigrate`: changes ownership on existing files in the Homebrew home to switch them from an existing user-owned installation to a brewdo installation.
-Requires the username to switch from/to.
+-   `migrate`: changes ownership on existing files in the Homebrew home and cache to switch them from an existing user-owned installation to a brewdo installation.

+-   `unmigrate`: changes ownership back to the supplied username, to go back to the old Homebrew setup.

 How it works
 ----